-If you are interested in having your students work closely with The Writing Center, please contact our Director, Charles Maynard, and Writing Center Coordinator, Abbie Lemmon, to schedule a meeting to discuss how we can personalize our services to meet your needs.
+If you are interested in having your students work closely with The Writing Center, please contact Writing Center Coordinator, Darby Campbell, to schedule a meeting to discuss how we can personalize our services to meet your needs.

-Additionally, if you need further information and support from the QEP program, please reach out to the program specialist, Lizzy Caraway and check out the invaluable faculty resources on the QEP Website
+Additionally, if you need further information and support from the QEP program, please check out the invaluable faculty resources on the QEP Website

 Spalding's QEP Department has created a website that is an invaluable resource for faculty teaching a writing intensive course.
 For example, if you need a refresher on how to scaffold the writing process into your writing assignments, we encourage you to check out their website.
 Also, The QEP Team has created informative literature about the best practices for making revision-oriented comments on your student papers as well as links to other writing intensive teaching pedagogues.
 Additionally, there are many teaching tools on their website such as brainstorming engaging writing assignments to support writing through revision.